Deter burglars with a modern alarm to avoid becoming one in a million

 The bad news is this still means over one million properties are burgled each year and, according to a report published by the BBC, only 14 arrests are made for every 100 burglaries committed.

 It’s obviously very important to protect homes and business premises yet many people don’t, at least not adequately, and some don’t observe even basic security by leaving doors open and valuables on display.

 Many homes and business premises show weaknesses in security arrangements such as old-fashioned locks, keys left in vehicles, and so on.

 Alarms are a known deterrent

-Intruder alarms are a known deterrent yet aren’t fitted by as many businesses and certainly not homes as would be ideal.
+Our Intruder alarms in Essex are a known deterrent yet aren’t fitted by as many businesses and certainly not homes as would be ideal.